-Dr. Kimbro shared so much wisdom at Dr. Kisha's February wealth book club meeting as he encouraged us to build wealth for peace of mind, buy black and especially support women owned businesses!
+Dr. Kimbro shared a great deal of wisdom at one of our past wealth book club meetings.
+He encouraged us to build wealth for peace of mind, buy black and especially support women owned businesses!
 If you missed it, watch the full replay below!

 Think and Grow Rich: A Black Choice by Dennis Kimbro and Napoleon Hill.
 Get the book!

 "Milk in My Coffee" by Eric Jerome Dickey

 The New York Times bestselling book that stirred up controversy and got readers talking—and passionately debating—Eric Jerome Dickey's bold portrait of racial identity and subtle understanding of sexual intimacy.
 Click the book image for more information.

 Valerie became the perfect wife to please her husband, Walter, whose football career has gone nowhere—along with their marriage.
 Then she meets Daniel.
 Valerie's divorced sister, Inda, has Raymond, who has a hot body, smooth moves—and another girlfriend on the side.
 Now Inda's scheming to get even.
 After telling her last boyfriend to hit the road, Chiquita takes up with Thaddeus, Inda and Valerie's irresistible brother.
 Has Chiquita finally found a good man?
 Click the book image for more information.